for TNT products geospatial software and other resources

-- The TNT installation includes: TNTmips, TNTedit, TNTview, and TNTatlas.
+- The TNT installation includes: TNTmips, TNTedit, TNTview, and TNTatlas software.

 - The same file is used to install any TNT license (TNTmips Pro, TNTedit Pro, TNTview Pro, TNTmips Basic, and TNTmips Free).